giandomenicodisalvatore/blogger-feeds/readme.md

 }
 ```

-## :ballot_box_with_check: TODO

-[ ] Write jsdocs & documentation
-[ ] Re-write minimal tests

 ## Disclaimer

+This library is **very opinionated**, it was born by consolidating various snippets I used on many Blogger custom js widgets.
+It may not be thoroughly tested, but it's profitably employed in a number of **public-facing production blogs**.

-This library is **very opinionated**, it was built for reusability between personal Blogger projects and it is not meant to replace GAPI client in any way.
-It's just a different approach for a read-only scenario heavily inspired by blogger's own dynamic templates.
-**It is neither affiliated or approved by [Google](https://www.blogger.com)**.
+It isn't meant to replace GAPI client in any way, it's just a different approach to obtain posts data in a read-only scenario, heavily inspired by Blogger's own dynamic templates. **It is neither affiliated or approved by [Google](https://www.blogger.com)**.